 \end{rmk}

-If the term $\alpha$ in the Fedosov equation \eqref{equation: Fedosov-equation} is a polynomial in $\hbar$, we call the Fedosov connection and the associated star product {\em admissible}.
+If the formal $(1,1)$-form $\alpha$ in the Fedosov equation \eqref{equation: Fedosov-equation} is a polynomial in $\hbar$, then we call the Fedosov connection $D_\alpha$ and the associated star product {\em admissible}.
 In this paper, we will only consider admissible Fedosov connections.
-It was shown in \cite{CLL} that the associated star products of these Fedosov connections must be of Wick type.
-Comparing to several previous Fedosov constructions of Wick type star products \cites{Bordemann, Karabegov00, Neumaier}, there are several nice properties of our Fedosov connections $D_{\alpha}$ which will play important roles in this paper: \begin{itemize} \item First of all, the Karabegov form of the associated star product can be read off from the Fedosov equation \eqref{equation: Fedosov-equation-gamma}. \item Secondly, if the formal $(1,1)$-form $\alpha$ is only a polynomial in $\hbar$, then the term $I_\alpha$ in the Fedosov connection $D_\alpha$ is also a polynomial in $\hbar$.
-This enables us to evaluate $\hbar$ at any complex number without divergence issues.
-This only works on K\"ahler manifolds and is significantly different from Fedosov's original construction. \item Lastly, it was shown in \cite{CLL} that for a (local) holomorphic function $f$, its associated flat section $O_f$ is only a section of the holomorphic Weyl bundle $\W_X$.
-(This fact is independent of the closed formal $(1,1)$-form $\alpha$). \end{itemize}
+Comparing to several previous Fedosov constructions of Wick type star products \cites{Bordemann, Karabegov00, Neumaier}, there are several nice properties of our Fedosov connections $D_{\alpha}$, which will play important roles in this paper: \begin{itemize} \item First of all, the Karabegov form of the associated star product can be read off from the Fedosov equation \eqref{equation: Fedosov-equation-gamma}. \item Secondly, if the formal $(1,1)$-form $\alpha$ is only a polynomial in $\hbar$, then the term $I_\alpha$ in the Fedosov connection $D_\alpha$ is also a polynomial in $\hbar$.
+This enables us to evaluate $\hbar$ at any complex number without convergence issues.
+This only works for our construction of Fedosov connections on K\"ahler manifolds and is significantly different from Fedosov's original construction. \item Lastly, it was shown in \cite{CLL} that for a (local) holomorphic function $f$, its associated flat section $O_f$ is only a section of the holomorphic Weyl bundle $\W_X$.
+(This fact is independent of the closed formal $(1,1)$-form $\alpha$.) \end{itemize}